 (2) If the birth of the person whose name has been changed is registered under this Act, the Registrar may note the change of name in the entry relating to the birth.

-(3) If the birth of the person whose name has been changed is registered under a corresponding law, the Registrar may notify the relevant registering authority of the change of name.
+[(3) deleted]

 (4) If the change of name is noted in the Register under subsection (2), a birth certificate issued by the Registrar for the person must show the person’s name as changed under this Part.

+[Section 35 amended: No. 46 of 2020 s.
+11.]

+35A.
+Registrar must inform certain registering authorities

+(1) If the Registrar registers a change of a person’s name and the person’s birth was registered by a registering authority, the Registrar must inform the authority of the change and give the authority sufficient information to identify the person.

+(2) The Registrar must not comply with subsection (1) if, in the Registrar’s opinion, informing the authority of the change of the person’s name would pose a risk to the safety of the person.

+[Section 35A inserted: No. 46 of 2020 s.
+12.]

+35B.
+Registrar may inform prescribed public authorities

+(1) In this section —

+public authority means —

+(a) a government department, agency or organisation of this State, another State or the Commonwealth; or

+(b) a body, corporate or unincorporate, that is established or continued for a public purpose by this State, another State or the Commonwealth, regardless of the way it is established; or

+(c) a body, corporate or unincorporate, in another country that has similar functions to the functions of the Registrar under this Part.

+(2) If the Registrar registers a change of a person’s name, the Registrar may inform a prescribed public authority of the change and give the authority sufficient information to identify the person.

+[Section 35B inserted: No. 46 of 2020 s.
+12.]

 36. Change of name may be established by repute or usage

 This Part does not prevent a change of name by repute or usage if the change is made after the commencement of this Act.